Good Thing (Leon Bridges album)

-Good Thing is the second studio album by American singer Leon Bridges.
+Good Thing is the second album by the American singer Leon Bridges.
 It was released on May 4, 2018, by Columbia Records.
 The album was supported by three singles: "Bet Ain't Worth the Hand", "Bad Bad News" and "Beyond".

-Good Thing received generally positive reviews from critics and debuted at number three on the US Billboard 200.
+Good Thing received generally positive reviews from critics and debuted at number 3 on the US Billboard 200.
 The album was nominated for Best R&B Album at the 2019 Grammy Awards.
 Its single "Bet Ain't Worth the Hand" won a Grammy for Best Traditional R&B Performance.

 Singles

-The album's dual singles, "Bet Ain't Worth the Hand" and "Bad Bad News", were released for digital download on March 13, 2018, with "Bet Ain't Worth the Hand" later sent to urban contemporary radio on April 10, 2018.
+The singles "Bet Ain't Worth the Hand" and "Bad Bad News" were released for digital download on March 13, 2018, with "Bet Ain't Worth the Hand" later sent to urban contemporary radio on April 10, 2018.

 The album's third single, "Beyond", was released on April 20, 2018, it was later sent to urban contemporary radio on April 30, 2018.